Indian Institute of Information Technology, Design and Manufacturing, Jabalpur

 Indian Institute of Information Technology, Design and Manufacturing, Jabalpur (IIITDM Jabalpur), also known as Pandit Dwarka Prasad Mishra Indian Institute of Information Technology, Design and Manufacturing, is an Indian Institute of Information Technology in Jabalpur, Madhya Pradesh, India that focuses on Information Technology enabled Design and Manufacturing.

-It was declared to be Institute of National Importance by Government of India under IIIT Act.
+IIITDM Jabalpur was founded in 2005.
+In 2014, the Parliament declared it to be an Institute of National Importance under IIIT Act.